Bladder Cancer

 Also called a T1 tumor, has spread into the bladder’s connective tissue, but not into the muscle.
 These tumors have a high risk of coming back and spreading into the muscle.

-Muscle-invasive bladder cancer means the tumor(s) have grown into the muscle of the bladder and may have spread outside the bladder.
-About 1 out of every 4 bladder cancers are muscle invasive.
-These tumors are stage II (2), stage III (3) or stage IV (4).
+The tumor(s) have grown into the muscle of the bladder and may have spread outside the bladder.
+About 1 out of every 4 bladder cancers are muscle-invasive.
+These tumors are Stage II (2), Stage III (3), or Stage IV (4).

 The cancer has spread into the bladder muscle.